Soof4/PvPer/README.md

 ## Logs

 ```
+1.1.1
+- In the configuration file, added options for "Pulling Range" and whether to "Pull Player Back to Arena."
+- When the Pulling Range is set to 0, teleport the player who has exited the arena to the exact center point of the arena.
+- If the Pulling Range is negative, pull the player to a position on the center point aligned with the direction they exited the arena.
+-If the Pulling Range is positive, pull the player to a position on the center point that is opposite to the direction they exited the arena.

 1.1.0
 - Added the [Duel Reset] command to `/pvp help`.
 - Incorporated death taunts and consecutive win announcements.